 As COVID-19 upended job markets, GT stepped up to provide solutions to people seeking long-term care and support for themselves or their loved ones.
 In California, we were granted a waiver to operate for people with disabilities.
 We quickly built up our website and resources to help qualified residents receive services.

 Caregivers are absolutely essential in helping people who self-direct maintain their health and wellness.
 GT wanted to recognize the dedication of caregivers during a difficult time, and one way we did so was through hazard pay.
-Some states provided hazard pay for caregivers, so GT was able to increase the hourly rate of each caregiver during some of the most difficult months of the pandemic.
+Some states provided hazard pay for caregivers, so GT was able to increase the hourly rate of some caregivers during some of the most difficult months of the pandemic.
 Hazard pay averaged an extra $2 to $3 per hour, although amounts varied by state.
 Caregivers were overwhelmed by the increases, as many assumed their higher paychecks were the result of an error.
 GT was able to offer the additional funds by securing resources through the CARES Act.

 Personal protective equipment (PPE) was in short supply in the early days of the pandemic.
 Knowing that we serve people who may be at higher risk for severe illness or complications, we decided to provide every participant with a PPE kit.
 Using $3 million of a federal grant, GT purchased and shipped 22,000 kits to its participants across the U.S. The protective kits included face shields, disinfectant wipes, and hand sanitizer.